 HB13-1248 charges the Board, in consultation with the State Engineer, to establish criteria and guidelines for the application, selection, and approval process for pilot projects.
-This document, hereinafter referred to as the ""Criteria and Guidelines,"" was developed through the cooperation and collaboration of the CWCB, the State Engineer's Office, and the public in accordance with that legislative directive.
+This document, hereinafter referred to as the "Criteria and Guidelines," was developed through the cooperation and collaboration of the CWCB, the State Engineer's Office, and the public in accordance with that legislative directive, and was originally approved on November 19, 2013.
+The Criteria and Guidelines were amended and approved by the Board on XX, 2015.
+The amended document incorporates the provisions of SB15-198 and also amends technical guidance based on an evolving understanding of the operation of pilot projects.